ristotoldsep/My-Tech-Stack/README.md

 ### Deployment workflow
 * Docker - still in the phase of figuring it out.
-* Continuous Deployment with DeployHQ
+* Continuous Deployment from GitHub with DeployHQ

 ### Also experience in:
 * C/C++